Frequently Asked Questions

 Credits are good for one year from the date of the credit.
 It can only be transferred among siblings.
 KWGC will allow one class transfer per session without an administration fee.

 If the family requires a second transfer a $10.00 administration fee will apply.
 Transfers are only permitted if there is room.
-If the family requires a second transfer a $10 administration fee will apply.
-Transfers are only permitted if there is room.

 12. How will I know if a class is cancelled due to extreme weather?